 - Ensure the BCP or DRP you have in place is operational and effective with automated testing to prepare in the event of a disaster so that emergency management is in place

-- Prove BC/DR compliance to auditors and effectiveness to senior management with highly configurable reports and compliance checklists
+- Prove BC/DR compliance to auditors and effectiveness to senior management with highly configurable reports for internal and external stakeholders and compliance checklists

 - And much more